holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(b)** share an example of an actual past or present situation illustrating that Tension; and
 - **(c)** give a reasonable explanation of how the Proposal would have reduced the Tension in that example.

-If at any point the Facilitator becomes clear that a Proposal does not meet this criteria, the Facilitator must discard the Proposal.
+If at any point the Facilitator becomes clear that a Proposal does not meet these criteria, the Facilitator must discard the Proposal.

 #### 3.2.2 Criteria for Valid Objections